 Find out in less than a minute.

-Batteries enable you the flexibility to manage your energy to fit your needs.
+Batteries enable you the flexibility to manage your energy through solar battery storage, meeting your power needs consistently without being forced to adhere to peak rates.

-Batteries allow the user to store the excess solar energy rather than sending it back to the power grid.
-In other words, if the energy produced is more than required for the building, it can be used to charge the battery.
-The stored energy can be accessed whenever it is required.
-Rather than just when it is available like when the sun is shining.
+Batteries allow you to store excess solar energy rather than sending it back to the power grid.
+In other words, if the energy produced is more than required for your home or batter, it can be used instead to charge the battery.
+The stored energy can be accessed whenever it is required, even when the sun isn't shining.
 When the battery is full and there are no building energy requirements the owner can still send electricity back to the grid to receive credit.
 If there is not enough sun shining and not enough energy stored, the building can still draw power from the grid.

 There are numerous factors you must consider before deciding on one battery.
 What should you take into account?